School of Nursing

 Family Psychiatric Mental Health Nurse Practitioner

-Carl Mangum, PhD, RN, Track Director
+Carl Mangum, PhD, APRN, Track Director

 The Family Psychiatric Mental Health Nurse Practitioner (PMHNP) is prepared to provide advanced mental health care.
 The curriculum assists students to develop skills for independent and interdependent decision-making and direct accountability for clinical judgment.
 The required skills include comprehensive physical and mental health assessment, diagnosis, and psychotherapeutic and pharmacological interventions.
 The graduate will be able to participate in and use research, help to develop and implement health policy, implement educational programs, and provide case management and consultation in his/her area of expertise.